joshmorgan1000/UTKH/README.md

 While UTKH is in its infancy, its potential to transform our understanding of the universe is vast.
 Through collaboration, experimentation, and exploration, we can potentially validate and refine this theory, unlocking new possibilities for science, technology, and humanity.

 Let this document serve as an invitation to the scientific community: to question, to test, and to build upon this foundation as we collectively strive to uncover the mysteries of the cosmos.

-### About the Author <a href="#about-the-author"></a>

-I am an independent researcher and lifelong enthusiast of theoretical physics and cosmology.
-With a background in software development and data science, I have have spent years dating back to my childhood pondering the nature of light, energy, and the fundamental forces of the universe.
-I am deeply inspired by the rich history of scientific inquiry and believe that curiosity and open-minded exploration are essential to progress.

-The development of the Universal Theory of Kinetic Harmonics represents my attempt to unify the observed phenomena of light, mass, energy, and gravity into a coherent framework.
-My hope is that this work will inspire new experiments, discussions, and collaborations within the scientific community, leading to advancements in fields as diverse as quantum mechanics, cosmology, and materials science.

 #### Questions, Comments, Suggestions, and Criticisms Welcome <a href="#questions-comments-suggestions-and-criticisms-welcome"></a>